I’m Robert. But you already know that, right?

 Instead, you might be interested to know that I am curious about living better and travelling more.
 You might want to know that I love combining travel and adventure.
 That I have travelled to over 30 countries.
 That when I travel it’s mostly for months at a time, sometimes years at a time, so I can explore deeper and gain a deeper understanding of the people, the culture.
 It’s not that I’m trying to escape Canadian winters.
 Really.

 After 28 years working for the same employer, I took early retirement shortly after a colleague was diagnosed with a terminal brain cancer.
-He had worked 37 years for the same organization and was only two months shy of fulfilling his lifelong dream of travelling the world with his wife.
+He had worked 37 years for the same organization and was only two months shy of fulfilling his lifelong dream of travelling with his wife.
 It made me realize how fragile and short life could be and I had to go.
 I was only 48 years old.

 The day after my last day at work, I jumped on my motorcycle and started a 36,000 mile journey from a small town on the east coast of Canada.
 I rode across the USA to California, then through Mexico, Central America, into Colombia, and down through South America, all the way to Ushuaia, Argentina, the most southern city in the world.
 Then I rode back.
 That epic trip took nine months on a big heavy 1200cc motorcycle.
 I have never looked back.
 That adventure changed the direction in my life.
 And if I was to do that same trip again, it would take me much longer.
-I’d take more time getting to know better the people and the different cultures.
+I’d take more time getting to better know the people and the different cultures.
 And I’d do it on a smaller bike.

 A few years later I rode the length of Vietnam on a small 110cc Honda Super Cub over 5 months, and had just as much fun.
 Maybe even more.
 That little Honda’s engine was less than 1/10th as big.
 Bigger is not always better.
 Often the simpler solution is the better option.